 It was an early form of forest gardening.

-With these ancient stories in mind, we can create vibrantly abundant and healthy edible perennial gardens that require a lot less maintenance and that can become a legacy into the future.
-This is the inspiration behind the modern food production strategy called a food forest.
+With these ancient stories in mind, we can create vibrantly abundant perennial gardens that require less maintenance.
+Above all, they can be a legacy left for future generations.

 The Benefits of an Edible Perennial Forest Garden

-A forest is one of earth’s most stable ecosystems, and if we can mimic this ecosystem as a food production strategy, we get all of the ecological benefits of a forest PLUS food.
+A forest is one of earth’s most stable ecosystems.
+In fact, when we mimic it in food production, we get all the ecological benefits of a forest PLUS food!

 Food Forests vs. Orchards

 The standard apple orchard arrangement also doesn’t take advantage of the vertical space above and below the trees.
-There is a single harvest opportunity of apples, and if it’s wiped out by disease or pest, there would be no reward for your efforts.
+There is a single harvest opportunity of apples.
+Most importantly, if it’s wiped out by a disease or pest, there’s no reward for your efforts.

-The single species—all needing the same nutrients in the soil—would, over time, deplete the soil and need imported fertilizer.
+The single species—all needing the same nutrients in the soil—would, over time, deplete the soil and require imported fertilizer.

-If we take the same site of the apple orchard and plant it with a food forest, we might be able to triple the yield in the same amount of space.
+On the other hand, let’s explore taking the same site of the apple orchard and planting it with a food forest.
+You could potentially triple the yield in the same amount of space!

 How would that work?